Experiential Design for Danny’s Cream Pies

 Full mock up - designed in Photoshop.

-Incorporated key elements from the location in Florida, including ice cream truck checkout desk, pole sign, palm trees, and shipped in vehicles recognizable from online media.
-Additional elements were sourced, purchased and coordinated with vendors to fit within production timelines.
+Incorporated key elements from the Florida location, including an ice cream truck checkout desk, pole sign, palm trees, and shipped in vehicles recognizable for fans from online media.
+Additional elements were sourced, purchased and coordinated with producers to fit within production timelines and budget.

 NEXT